AlexsanderHamir/PoolX/design_docs.md

-# Object Pool Design Documentation
+# Pool Design Documentation

 ![Flow](./flow.png)

 ## Overview

-This object pool implementation is designed to efficiently manage object lifecycle and memory usage while maintaining high performance under various load conditions.
-The system uses a multi-tiered approach with a fast path (L1 cache) and a main pool (L2) to optimize object access patterns.
+This object pool is designed to control object creation according to its configuration.

 ## Architecture

 ### Core Components

-1. **Fast Path (L1 Cache)**
+**Fast Path (L1 Cache)**

-   - A channel-based cache layer for quick object access
-   - Configurable size and growth behavior
-   - Proactive refilling from the main pool
-   - Optional dynamic growth capability
+- The ring buffer is fast but requires a lock on every request to get an object.
+To reduce mutex overhead, we make fewer but larger requests to the ring buffer (size determined by configuration) and fill a channel with the objects.

-2. **Main Pool (L2)**
+**Main Pool (L2)**

-   - Ring buffer implementation for efficient object storage
+- Ring buffer implementation for efficient object storage, it can return nil immediatly, block or block with timeout.
-   - Handles object creation and lifecycle management
-   - Implements growth and shrink strategies
-   - Manages object allocation and deallocation

-3. **Configuration System**
+**Configuration System**

 - Highly configurable parameters for fine-tuning behavior
 - Builder pattern for easy configuration
 - Default values for common use cases

-   - Validation of configuration parameters
+**Pool**
+The pool object manages the fast path and the ring buffer.
+It's responsible for growing, shrinking, and other core operations.

 ### Key Features

 - **Adaptive Growth**: Implements both exponential and fixed growth strategies
-- **Intelligent Shrinking**: Configurable shrink behavior based on utilization
+- **Intelligent Shrinking**: Configurable shrink behavior based on utilization or idleness
 - **Fast Path Optimization**: L1 cache for high-performance object access
 - **Memory Management**: Configurable hard limits and capacity controls
 - **Performance Monitoring**: Built-in statistics and metrics collection

-## Configuration Options
+## Configuration Options ()

 ### Pool Configuration